sampwhite/dynamicruntime/core/src/main/resources/content/md/DynamicType.md

 limit the results.
 The second is that the DnType *Content* has been subsumed into a containing type so that the *items* field of the containing type has *Content* has the of one of its objects.
-The values *duration*, *requestUri*, and *none* are all handled by generic protocol handlers and are invisible to the function *getContent*.
+The values *duration*, *requestUri*, and *none* are all handled by generic protocol handlers and are invisible to the implementation code for the function *getContent*.

-Another DnBuilder is the *table* builder, which we will expand on at a later point.
-But it can take input parameters like *primaryKey* and *indexes*.
-The builder would then add standard protocol fields like *creationDate* and *updatedDate*.
-Then code that interacts with the table could look at the table design and automatically create based parameterized queries to query, insert, and update rows.

 #### Table Definition Builder